Happy and Completely Drained at the Same Time

 Can you have good mood but low energy?
 Absolutely.

-I like playing Fortnite with my friends, but the trivial nature of small talk is exhausting.
+I like playing Fortnite with my friends, as well as Roblox alone in my free time, but the trivial nature of small talk is exhausting.
 I'm clearly enjoying myself but dislike navigating small talk just to engage in things I enjoy.
+I just want to play either alone, or with others without the expectations to engage in small talk.

 What Energy Actually Measures

-Energy tracking tells me the subtle factors that make me feel drained, not simply "unhappy."
+Energy tracking tells me the subtle factors that make me feel drained, not simply "unhappy, like most (But not all) NT's like to assume about us.

 When my mood is fine but my energy drops, it’s usually from: